moscajs/mosca/README.md

 Find out more about Mosca reading the
 [dox generated documentation](http://mcollina.github.io/mosca/docs).

-Note that Mosca is under active development. if you plan to use Mosca in production [let us know ](http://twitter.com/matteocollina), we'll be more than happy to help you getting started and solve any issue you'll find out.
+If you plan to use Mosca in production
+[let us know](http://twitter.com/matteocollina), we'll be more than happy to help you getting started and solve any issue you'll find out.

 Mosca can be used: